CellProfiler/tutorials/Instructions_for_adding_tutorials.md

 ```
 Copy and adjust as needed.
 Here's a breakdown of what each line is and what you change:
 1. The title of the tutorial is after `##`
 2. The gif.
-Change the name to whatever you saved the gif as in the assets/img folder
+Change the filename to whatever you saved the gif as in the assets/img folder
 3. The description of the tutorial (just paste in your description here instead) No special formatting
 4. Badges and buttons separated by spaces.
 For badges, you can copy and paste from a previous tutorial, but they're just a piece of HTML pointing to an image and sometimes a link.
 For instance, here is the badge for a video link: